rust-lang/rust/src/doc/rustc-dev-guide/src/mir/construction.md

 * `Operand` is an argument to e.g. a `+` operation or a function call
 * a temporary variable containing a copy of the value

-Since we start out with lowering the function body to an `Rvalue` so we can create an assignment to `RETURN_PLACE`, that `Rvalue` lowering will in turn trigger lowering to `Operand` for its arguments (if any). `Operand` lowering either produces a `const` operand, or moves/copies out of a `Place`, thus triggering a `Place` lowering.
+We start out with lowering the function body to an `Rvalue` so we can create an assignment to `RETURN_PLACE`, This `Rvalue` lowering will in turn trigger lowering to `Operand` for its arguments (if any). `Operand` lowering either produces a `const` operand, or moves/copies out of a `Place`, thus triggering a `Place` lowering.
 An expression being lowered to a `Place` can in turn trigger a temporary to be created